pierrepaleo/sift_pyocl/doc/source/sift.rst

 Introduction
 ------------

 The European Synchrotron Radiation Facility (ESRF) beamline ID21 developed a full-field method for X-ray absorption near-edge spectroscopy (XANES).
 Since the flat field images are not acquired simultaneously with the sample transmission images, a realignment procedure has to be performed.
 SIFT is currently used, but takes about 8 seconds per frame, and one stack can have up to 500 frames.
-It is a bottleneck in the global process, therefore a parallel version of this algorithm would enable a crucial speed-up.
+It is a bottleneck in the global process, therefore a parallel version of this algorithm can provide a crucial speed-up.